 The graduate Alternative Certification Program in Moderate and Severe Disabilities (MSD) at the University of Kentucky is a comprehensive training program that allows graduate students to obtain provisional certification to teach students with MSD.
 It is a certification-only program and does not lead to a degree or rank change.
-Graduate students who have an undergraduate degree in any area may apply to this program.
+Graduate students who have an undergraduate degree in any area (outside of another discipline of education) may apply to this program.

 To enter this program, students must apply to the graduate school and to the Teacher Education Program.
 Once program requirements are fulfilled, students will then need to obtain employment as a teacher in a classroom serving students with MSD in a school district in Kentucky.
 This is also referred to as a Functional Mental Disability (FMD) classroom.